SteviLen420/TQE_simulation/README.md

 #  TQE_simulation

-Simulation code for the **Theory of the Question of Existence (TQE)** model, developed by Stefan Lengyel.
+Simulation code for the **Theory of the Question of Existence (TQE)** model, developed by Stefan Len.

 ---